Keyboard shortcuts

 }

-The derive macro generates the event enum and serialization glue.
-You focus on domain behavior.
+The derive macro generates the event enum and serialisation glue.
+You focus on domain behaviour.

 Next Steps